Forging Aerospace Metals

 Creating a Timascus Billet, especially one over an inch thick, is a labor intensive and time consuming process which only the most skilled craftsmen can accomplish.
 By repeatedly hammering, twisting, and folding the dissimilar Titanium billets together, the craftsman can create a number of different patterns in the final forge welded Titanium billet.
-All the while he must keep the Titanium billets he is forging above 1400°F. Currently there are only three people capable of making Timascus; Tom Ferry, Bill Cottrell and Chuck Bybee who developed the process of forging Timascus in a joint project to develop a corrosion resistant version of Damascus steel for use in knife making.
-Each one of our Timascus billets are hand forged for us by these Master Craftsmen.
+All the while the Titanium billets must kept above the forging temp of 1400°F and in an atmosphere devoid of oxygen.

-We then take these unique billets of Timascus and craft the individual dice you see here.
-No two are alike and as such each die you see is the die you will receive when ordered.
-Once the dice are machined, hand ground to final size and polished, we then apply our Dragon’s Breath Finish to them creating the striking patterns you see here.
+Dragon’s Breath Finish creates the striking patterns you see here.
 Each stripe is created by the dissimilar grades of Titanium oxidizing at differing rates due to their differing chemical compositions.
 This gives each and every die a unique one off pattern.
 Using these grades of titanium means we are able to expand our color pallet from the typical vibrant blues purples, and bronzes of our normal Titanium dice and expand in to greens, lavenders, and pinks you’ll see in some of the d20s available here.